Deduktiva/pbxutils/README.md

 `watched_channels` is a space separated list.

-The manager user does not need any write rights, and may only need `read=call` or even `read=` rights.
+The manager user does not need any write rights, and only needs `read=call` rights.

 ## notify_incoming_call